soy-y/Forecast/README.md

 # Forecast
-It is a forecaste app for practicing Swift.
+It is a forecast app for practicing Swift.